City of Pittsburgh Vacant Lot Use Soil Policy

 WHY TEST FOR LEAD?

 The most common toxic substance found in our urban soils is lead.
-Lead occurs naturally in soil in the range 10-50 mg/kg with levels around 20 mg/kg quite common.
+Lead occurs naturally in soil in the range 10-50 mg/kg, with common levels around 20 mg/kg.
 Due to a variety of health concerns, vacant lot parcels need to be tested for lead.
-Lead binds with the soil at a molecular level and can be ingested or inhaled, exposing the individual to a toxic level of lead.
+Lead binds with the soil at a molecular level and can be ingested or inhaled, exposing individuals to a toxic level of lead.
 This is particularly important if children will be in contact with the soil.
 These microscopic particles of lead can also cause problems with ingestion of fruits and vegetables since they can be taken up into various plants, especially leafy green vegetables such as spinach, kale, and lettuce.
 Some other plants could be safe, provided they aren’t grown in heavily contaminated soil and are washed before eating.
 As for arsenic, it is absorbed by plants but rarely has it been a human health concern except with rice.
 Other contaminants, like zinc, kill plants before they reach concentrations dangerous to people.